 Hole saws are a regular sight in the construction industry.
 They are suited for a number of things, such as drilling bigger holes or creating circular cuts.

-It’s vital to select the correct sort of hole saw for the material you’re working with.
-For example, if you plan to cut metal, ensure it is bi-metal for ceramic tiles get a carbide edge.
+It’s vital to select the correct sort of hole saw for the material when you’re working with wood.
+For example, if you plan to cut metal, ensure it is bi-metal for ceramic tiles to get a carbide edge.

 9. Combination hole saw